Mama FM

 “This manifesto is a roadmap toward an inclusive Uganda where persons with disabilities can thrive, participate, and contribute meaningfully to national growth,” Kyozira said.

-Hon Alex Ndeezi , A representative of Uganda Parliamentary forum for people living with disabilities said people living with disabilities make up 6 million and their challenges have to be addressed ‘’ Political parties and individuals have already launched their manifestos and its now us to present ours for the next 5 year’’ he said
+Hon Alex Ndeezi , a representative of Uganda Parliamentary forum for people living with disabilities said people living with disabilities make up 6 million and their challenges have to be addressed ‘’ Political parties and individuals have already launched their manifestos, and it’s now us to present ours for the next 5 year’’ he said

 Esther noted that the document builds on Uganda’s legal frameworks such as the Persons with Disabilities Act (2020), the Building Control Act (2013), and international commitments under the UN Convention on the Rights of Persons with Disabilities (UNCRPD).